sjhangiani12/sharanjhangiani.com/_posts/2020-04-07-people-pipelines.md

 At the start of this school year, I was given the opportunity to help run the Algorithmic Trading Club.
 It was a really small club (when I say small I mean like ~5 people every meeting, if even that), so I didn't expect much and thought it'd be a fun way to explore the world of quant finance (side note: I don't really like this world that much haha).
 Anyways, I was to run it with a good friend of mine, who I'd classify as one of the few doers I've met at UW, and we both decided that because we have this opportunity, we'd try to grow the club.
 In the first couple of weeks we started off very well: we had things planned out to a T, workshops, speakers, sessions, etc. But a couple weeks into the quarter, everything fizzled out.
 Demoralized and somewhat disinterested, the next quarter we took a more "hands-off" approach.
 We reserved the room for the club to meet in and booked a speaker or two, but that was pretty much it.
 The club moved at the pace and in the direction that the members wanted. _And it went great._

 Why?
 Well, we realized that if we want to cultivate a group of people who don't do well with structure and boundaries, establishing an organization with structure and boundaries is just going to push them away.
-So, we'll take this realization do the opposite -- build an organization without structure.
+So, we'll do the opposite -- build an organization without structure.

 What that look like?
 I don't quite know.
 Right now, I'm envisioning a space, separate from all the bureaucracy of the university, for makers to just hang out and build together.
 No rules, no requirements -- full freedom to do whatever you want.
-Ideally, those who stay and build there are the true doers, and the people that we're looking for.
+Ideally, those who stay and build there are true doers, and the people that we're looking for.
 Thus, creating the people pipeline.

 I don't really know how this will go, but as I learn, I'll continue to share here.
 If you have any thoughts on this topic or disagree with something I've said, I'd really love to hear from you.
 The best way to reach me is to DM me on twitter [@sjhangiani12](https://twitter.com/sjhangiani12) or [email me](mailto://sharan@uw.edu).

-Thanks for reading - Sharan
+Thanks for reading :) - Sharan